-- 1 Insert a disc into the optical disc drive. - 2 If nothing appears on the desktop, then click Start, point to All Programs, and click to open a CD program, such as the SonicStage software.
+- 1 Insert a disc into the optical disc drive. - 2 If nothing appears on the desktop, then click Start, point to All Programs, and click to start the desired CD software, such as the SonicStage software.

 If the Audio CD window appears, click to select an option.